labomics/scDAC/README.md

 1.Please preprocess the data by Seurat referring to https://satijalab.org/seurat/articles/pbmc3k_tutorial, or use the code "preprocess.ipynb" provided by scDAC in the "preprocess" folder.

-Whether we do the preprocessing step ourselves or with the scDAC's code in the "preprocess" folder, we need to get the following files:
+Whether we do the preprocessing step ourselves or with the scDAC's code in the "preprocess" folder.
+The specific steps and parameter settings are as follows: UMI count matrices are normalized and log-transformed using the NormalizeData function in Seurat package (v.4.1.0).
+We obtain the gene expression matrix after selecting 4000 highly variable genes using the FindVariableFeatures function and scaling the selected genes using the ScaleData function.
+The other parameters are set to the default value suggested in Seurat.
+We need to get the following files:

 a.
 The expression matrices of highly variable genes.